Thursday, February 27, 2025

 To survive is heroic-

-to face the heartbreaks,
+to face the heartbreak,

-to brave the disappointments,
+to brave the disappointment

 isn't this the hero's journey?